alpiua/gopass-i3wm/README.md

 One of the behaviour that gopass.sh bash script provides - is an ability to share a password via nginx web server

 ## Software you will need:
-rofi, dmenu, xdotool, tilix (for qr codes)
+rofi, xdotool, tilix (for qr codes)

 ### i3wm config
 #### Basic usage: